Supporting Individual Spiritual Journeys

 ADULTS' RELIGIOUS EXPLORATION

-Conducted by UUTC leadership twice a year as an overview and introduction for new Members and Friends to the Principles and Sources of Unitarian Universalism and the UUTC congregational organization, programs and services.
+Conducted by UUTC leadership twice or more a year as an overview and introduction for new Members and Friends to the Principles and Sources of Unitarian Universalism and the UUTC congregational organization, programs and services.
+Includes a spiritual mapping exercise which can be used to guide your journey.

 Gatherings of six to ten people who meet under a set of mutually agreed-upon guidelines—a covenant.
 This offers an intimate setting for participants to get to know one another, share stories, explore spiritual ideas, discuss social concerns, and turn those ideas and concerns into action.